goodwillcoding/configme/README.rst

 configuration files and deployment more fun, more predictable, and more productive.

-What problem does ConfigMe solve for you?
+What Problem Does ConfigMe Solve For You?
 =========================================

 Whether used in production, staging or development the majority of the